 2. Causeway Coastal Route, Northern Ireland

-The Causeway Coastal route is easily one of the most scenic drives on earth.
+The Causeway Coastal route is easily one of the most scenic drives in Ireland.

 This is essentially the surrounding coastline to the Giant’s Causeway, an extraordinary experience that you shouldn’t miss.
 The drive only takes ten minutes, but you can always slow down as you take in the sights.